brandur/sorg/content/drafts/ruby-memory.md

 `RVALUE` holds many of Ruby's standard types, but it doesn't hold all of them.
-Anyone who's looked at a Ruby C extension will be familiar with a similarly named type called a `VALUE`.
-Its implementation is quite a bit simpler than `RVALUE`'s; it's a simple pointer ([from `ruby.h`][value]):
+Anyone who's looked at a Ruby C extension will be familiar with the similarly named `VALUE`, which is the general purpose type that's used to pass around all Ruby values.
+Its implementation is quite a bit simpler than `RVALUE`'s; it's just a pointer ([from `ruby.h`][value]):

 ``` c